Videndum is uniquely positioned at the heart of the content creation market, with market-leading, premium brands in defensible niches.

-Organic growth is being driven by technology advancement and by the significant changes in the way people capture, consume and share content.
-We estimate that 75% of the Group’s business is exposed to four main structural market growth drivers, which have all been experiencing double-digit growth.
-We continue to develop innovative new technology to improve our customers’ productivity by developing products which reduce set up time and lower operating costs.
-This is becoming increasingly important to our customers and drives demand for new and replacement products.
+We estimate that c.75%* of the Group’s business is exposed to the four main structural market growth drivers below which, although significantly impacted in the short term, remain valid in the medium-to-long term.
+Organic growth is driven by these four drivers coupled with technology advancement, and we continues to develop innovative new technology to improve customers’ productivity by developing products which reduce set up time and lower operating costs.
+This is becoming increasingly important to customers and drives demand for new and replacement products.

 *Management estimates.